kwoncy2020/load-tensorflow-model-on-cplusplus-with-opencv/README.md

      * saved_model.pb

-if you have a proper model, you need to extract some informations about your model through saved_model_cli.
+if you have a proper model, you need to extract some informations about your model through saved_model_cli which is kind of command you can run under the command prompt.

 four arguments are required for load saved_model saved by keras api  (the path of saved_model, the input name of signature_def, the output name of signature_def and tag name).